 Personal debt, also known as consumer debt, is a general term that refers to any amount of money owed by a person or a household, in contrast to government or business debt.

-Although debt carries risks, being indebted doesn’t automatically mean you have a major issue; it merely implies you were lent money and are expected to return it in a certain period.
+Personal debt simply means owing money for a personal loan, credit card, mortgage, or other form of borrowing outside of business or commercial purposes.
+Many people have some form of personal debt.
+Although debt carries risks, being indebted doesn’t automatically mean you have a major issue; it merely implies you were lent money and are expected to return it in a certain period of time.

 Some of the most common debt sources include:

 A payday loan is intended to help you cover a sudden expense that can’t wait for your next paycheck.
 Instead of having to postpone an urgent issue, taking out a quick payday loan helps you resolve the problem right away.

 A mortgage is a secured loan used to buy a home, which acts as collateral for the purposes of the arrangement.
 This ensures some security for the lender and, in turn, lower interest rates for you.

 Auto loans are typically secured and used for buying a vehicle.
 They are classified as personal loans, they have fixed monthly payments, and the vehicle acts as collateral.

 Student loans are used to fund higher education.
 Student loans are very common, as paying for college outright is not possible for most people.

 If you’re buying a house, you will take on debt (a mortgage) to do so.
 If you pay for a purchase with a credit card, you incur debt prior to your monthly payment.
 There are many ways that people accrue debt throughout their lives, some more necessary than others.